Top 10 Things To Do

 The Top 10 Things to Do in Manhattan Beach, CA

 This stylish, sun-kissed area leaves little to be desired.
-Add our favorite things to do near Manhattan Beach and you’ll never run out of fun during your stay at The Belamar Hotel.
+With a stay at The Belamar Hotel near Manhattan Beach, California, and you’ll never run out of fun things to do.

 Use our Top 10 Guide to locate the best Manhattan Beach attractions and activities nearby!